MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-maintain.md

 ## Development Plan

-With your device successfully enrolled you are now prepared to deploy more Line of Business apps (LOB apps) to your devices.
-For the duration of this Guide were using a sample app, but it&#39;s more likely that you will want to use custom apps built for your organization&#39;s needs.
+With your device successfully enrolled, you are now prepared to deploy more Line of Business apps (LOB apps) to your devices.
+For the duration of this Guide we're using a sample app, but it&#39;s more likely that you will want to use custom apps built for your organization&#39;s needs.

-If you already have a line of business app then you&#39;re ready to [deploy your app through MDM](https://docs.microsoft.com/hololens/app-deploy-intune).
+If you already have a line of business app, then you&#39;re ready to [deploy your app through MDM](https://docs.microsoft.com/hololens/app-deploy-intune).
 If you&#39;d prefer a different method then review the [application deployment overview for HoloLens 2](https://docs.microsoft.com/hololens/app-deploy-overview) to learn more methods of deploying your LOB app to your devices.

-If you&#39;ve yet to create your own LOB app or are still in the process of creation then review our mixed reality development docs to [start designing and prototyping](https://docs.microsoft.com/windows/mixed-reality/design/design) or learn the core concepts to [get started with mixed reality development.](https://docs.microsoft.com/windows/mixed-reality/discover/get-started-with-mr)
+If you&#39;ve yet to create your own LOB app or are still in the process of creation, then review our mixed reality development docs to [start designing and prototyping](https://docs.microsoft.com/windows/mixed-reality/design/design) or learn the core concepts to [get started with mixed reality development.](https://docs.microsoft.com/windows/mixed-reality/discover/get-started-with-mr)

 ## Support Plan